 The College’s Patient Safety Blog Series has been based around the themes of the WHO’s annual World Patient Safety Day.
 Since the launch of this initiative in 2019, we have published a series of blogs each year to mark the campaign.
 These have included: Speaking Up for Patient Safety, Keeping Healthcare Workers Safe to Keep Patients Safe, Safe Maternal and Newborn Care, Medication Safety, Engaging Patients for Patient Safety and Diagnostic Safety.

-Read the 2024 World Patient Safety Day blog series below:
+Read the 2024 and 2023 RCSEd World Patient Safety Day Blog series below.

 - Giving Back